idaholab/moose/framework/doc/content/syntax/LinearFVBCs/index.md

   meaning that a $\frac{u_b}{|d_Cf|}$ term will be added with additional multipliers applied at the kernel level.

-## LinearFVBCs source code: LinearFVFunctorDirichletBC
+## LinearFVBCs source code: LinearFVAdvectionDiffusionFunctorDirichletBC

-`LinearFVFunctorDirichletBC` object assigns a value on a boundary.
+`LinearFVAdvectionDiffusionFunctorDirichletBC` object assigns a value on a boundary.
 This value is computed using a moose functor.
 For more information on the functor system in moose, see [Functors/index.md].

-!listing framework/src/linearfvbcs/LinearFVFunctorDirichletBC.C
+!listing framework/src/linearfvbcs/LinearFVAdvectionDiffusionFunctorDirichletBC.C
          start=#include
          end=""
-         caption=Example source code for `LinearFVFunctorDirichletBC`.
+         caption=Example source code for `LinearFVAdvectionDiffusionFunctorDirichletBC`.

 !syntax list /LinearFVBCs objects=True actions=False subsystems=False